killumslow/Open-Social-Diversity-Initiative/content/culture.md

 ## Methods

 Value diversity
 - rewards and recognition
-  create an award system for recongizing groups for their diversity and inclusion (competition)
+  create an award system for recognizing groups for their diversity and inclusion (competition)
 - seek opinions from different view points
 - discuss issues that matter
   have a diverse voice (it shouldn't be a single person or a non diverse group talking about diversity events or matters)